inform-us/requirements_specifications/informus/rules/Blood Oxygen Saturation (SpO2).md

 3. if  'has_valid_numerical_spo2_target': 'below' or 'above' or 'in range'
 4. if 'has_valid_entered_spo2_target': 'non-numerical'
 5. if none of the above:  'not set'

+   assign an epoch to each existing dt, a measurement within an hour and assigning it to the previous hour.

 ## Labelling Rule: (corresponds to the floor plans)